Corinthians reappears after a tie in the final; reserves begin preparation to face Goiás | Corinthians

 Corinthians started this Thursday the preparation to face Goiás, in a game valid for the 32nd round of the Brazilian Championship, this Saturday, at 19h, in Serrinha, in Goiânia.
 The team will go to the field with reservations, with an eye on the final game of the Copa do Brasil against Flamengo, on the 19th.

 The delegation leaves for the capital of Goiás this Friday, after the activity.
 Coach Vitor Pereira has not yet defined the lineup, but will use more “fresh” players.
-In other words, those who are more rested to arrive in Rio de Janeiro with maximum strength.
+That is, those who are more rested to arrive with maximum force in Rio de Janeiro.

 The athletes who played for more than 45 minutes against Flamengo last Wednesday, at Neo Química Arena, stayed inside the CT Joaquim Grava for a regenerative work.
 The others went to the field for the activity led by the Portuguese.